|

 All Oryx systems can carry out simple optimization experiments using three different approaches.

-The standard screening software allows users to define simple 2-d grids
+The standard screening software allows users to define simple 2D grid for sitting drop, *hanging drop and *microbatch-under-oil experiments (*Oryx4 and 8 only).

 The systems' powerful “combinatorial optimization” approach allows a